stefanwuthrich/megacity/doc/tasks.md

    [x] Document the database strategy and migration approach.

 7. **Set Up Project Scaffold**
-   [ ] Initialize the frontend project with Vue 3, Vite, TypeScript, and Tailwind CSS:
+   [ ] Initialize the frontend project in the /frontend directory with Vue 3, Vite, TypeScript, Tailwind CSS, Pinia, and Vue Router:
-     - [x] Set up Vite 6 project with Vue 3 and TypeScript 5
-     - [x] Configure Tailwind CSS 4.x with PostCSS plugins
-     - [x] Set up feature-based folder structure
-     - [x] Configure Pinia for state management
-     - [x] Set up Vue Router with code-splitting
-     - [x] Implement base Composition API utilities
+     - [ ] Create a new Vue app with the latest versions of Tailwind CSS, TypeScript, Pinia, and Vue Router
-     - [ ] Create initial Three.js integration setup
+     - [ ] Set up the default page
-     - [x] Configure ESLint and Prettier
-     - [ ] Set up Vitest for unit testing
+     - [ ] Set up Tailwind CSS with the latest version

    [ ] Initialize the Go backend project:
      - [ ] Create Go module at root level (go mod init github.com/username/megacity)